How to Trace, Report Spoofed/Phishing Emails (With Example)

 Assuming you've enabled full email headers with your dedicated email program or service, it's time to review the received: headers.

-In the below example, the origin IP's received header (in blue) does not contain any information about the IP address's organization (i.e., it did not include reverse DNS information).
+In the below fake email example, the origin IP's received header (in blue) does not contain any information about the IP address's organization (i.e., it did not include reverse DNS information in the headers).
 Therefore, you will need to do a WHOIS lookup on the IP to determine which organization owns the IP, then send the abuse report there.

-Here is a sample email with full email headers shown, which also includes multiple email hops.
-I will explain how to read it further down:

 Return-Path: <security-alert@paypal.com> Received: from mail-relay2.mailhost.net (mail-relay2.mailhost.net.
 [198.51.100.73]) by mx.google.com with ESMTPS id x7si1234567qkb.123.2025.03.27.12.01.23 for <you@example.com>; Wed, 27 Mar 2025 12:01:23 -0700 (PDT) Received: from mail-outgoing1.fakeisp.com (mail-outgoing1.fakeisp.com.
 [192.0.2.44]) by mail-relay2.mailhost.net with ESMTP id abc987654321 for <you@example.com>; Wed, 27 Mar 2025 11:59:11 -0700 Received: from user-laptop.example (unknown [143.210.250.100]) by mail-outgoing1.fakeisp.com with ESMTPA id m0123456; Wed, 27 Mar 2025 11:58:01 -0700 DKIM-Signature: v=1; a=rsa-sha256; c=relaxed/relaxed; d=fakepaypal.com; s=selector1; h=from:to:subject:date:message-id; bh=FakeSignatureHashHere=; b=FakeSignatureBlockHere Received-SPF: None (google.com: domain of security-alert@paypal.com does not designate permitted sender hosts) Authentication-Results: mx.google.com; dkim=fail header.i=@fakepaypal.com; spf=fail (google.com: domain of security-alert@paypal.com does not designate 198.51.100.73 as permitted sender) From: PayPal Security <security-alert@paypal.com> To: you@example.com Subject: Urgent: Your Account Has Been Suspended - Verify Now Date: Wed, 27 Mar 2025 11:58:00 -0700 Message-ID: <fake-msg-id-123456@fakepaypal.com> MIME-Version: 1.0 Content-Type: text/html; charset="UTF-8" Content-Transfer-Encoding: quoted-printable <html> <body> <p>Dear Customer,</p> <p>We've noticed unusual activity in your account and have temporarily suspended it for your protection.</p> <p><a href="http://fake-verification-link.example.com">Click here to verify your identity</a> and restore access.</p> <p>Thank you for choosing PayPal.</p> </body> </html>